EDIT: The Nationwide E-invoicing Network was renamed InvoiceNow in September 2020. This blog post has been edited to reflect the new name.

 Recognising the many benefits of electronic invoicing (or e-invoicing), the Infocomm Media Development Authority (IMDA) had set up the Nationwide E-invoicing Network back in 2019, with the intent to help local businesses transition easily and quickly to e-invoicing through the Network.

-Based on the PEPPOL Network, the Nationwide E-invoicing Network is now being promoted by IMDA as a means of helping businesses facilitate their WFH arrangements beyond the end of the Circuit Breaker period.
+Based on the PEPPOL Network, the Nationwide E-invoicing Network was renamed InvoiceNow in September 2020, and is now being promoted by IMDA as a means of helping businesses facilitate their WFH arrangements beyond the end of the Circuit Breaker period.

-To encourage businesses to register for the Nationwide E-invoicing Network, IMDA is offering the E-invoicing Registration Grant, which will provide businesses a one-time payment of S$200 if they sign up with the Network by 31 December 2020.
+To encourage businesses to register for the Nationwide E-invoicing Network, IMDA offered the E-invoicing Registration Grant, which provided businesses a one-time payment of S$200 if they signed up with InvoiceNow by 31 December 2020.

 Instead of sending and receiving invoices in different formats through multiple channels, your customers and suppliers can send and receive e-invoices from your business through the single channel that is your AP.